mudgen/diamond-3/README.md

 2. The second important thing is using an EIP-2535 Diamond Standard reference implementation.
 You are at the right place because this is the README for a reference implementation.

-A diamond reference implementation is more than a reference implementation.
-It is the boilerplate code you need for a diamond.
-Also, using a reference implementation ensures your diamond is compliant with EIP-2535 Diamond Standard.
+This diamond implementation is boilerplate code that makes a diamond compliant with EIP-2535 Diamond Standard.

 Specifically you can copy and use the [DiamondCutFacet.sol](./contracts/facets/DiamondCutFacet.sol) and [DiamondLoupeFacet.sol](./contracts/facets/DiamondLoupeFacet.sol) contracts as is.
 They implement the `diamondCut` function and the loupe functions.